-The shortage has forced him to buy excess water from neighboring districts for $30 an acre-foot, three times what he usually pays (but well below the $1,000 his brother-in-law pays in California).
-Soon, however, he knows the other districts will need the water for themselves.
+The summer 2022 shortage forced him to buy excess water from neighboring districts for $30 an acre-foot, three times what he usually pays (though below the $1,000 his brother-in-law pays in California).
+He already suspected other districts would soon need water for themselves.

-So far, seven of the region’s 32 irrigation districts have implemented restrictions.
+Last summer, seven of the region’s 32 irrigation districts implemented restrictions.

 Cameron County Irrigation District No. 2 imposed restrictions in April 2021.
-Back then, the district announced farmers were only guaranteed a supply sufficient for one full crop on their acreage.
-In September, the district dropped the figure to one-fourth of a crop.
+Back then, the district announced that farmers were only guaranteed a supply sufficient for one full crop on their acreage.
+In September, the district dropped the figure to one-quarter of a crop.
 In January, it fell to three-tenths.

 Manager Sonia Lambert said the district has imposed restrictions on users twice before, in 1999 and in 2012.
 Each time, they lasted only weeks before big rains broke the drought.